 It’s something I’ve wanted to shout from the roof tops above the popular (and often misled) notion of today’s culture that tells people to “just follow your heart.”

-Telling someone to follow their heart is bad advice.
+Telling someone to follow their heart blindly can be bad advice.

 Really bad advice.

 The Truth About The Heart

 The heart can be emotional and therefore fickle.